-Latest News: Click here for Track 25, our blog, for the latest news on the Canadian and other of our World’s Top 25 Trains™.
+Latest News: Click here to access Track 25, our blog, for the latest news on the Canadian and more of our World’s Top 25 Trains™.

 IRT recommends VIA’s new Prestige Class, introduced in 2015, so you can have a large, private room (about 70 square feet) with large double bed by night, and modular L-shaped leather sofa by day; full, en suite bathroom including shower, sink and toilet; and the many perks listed below.

 Prestige Class: With large double bed and full, en suite facilities — there’s no more slogging down the corridor in the morning to take your shower — this is the accommodation for which IRT travelers have been patiently waiting.
-Just introduced, Prestige Class rooms are 50% larger than Doubles and have windows 60% bigger.
+Prestige Class rooms are 50% larger than Doubles and have 60% bigger windows.
 These cabins are approximately 70 square feet in size (including bathroom and shower).
 Also included in the fare are the following amenities:

 • unlimited free drinks (including alcoholic drinks)